[REP Index] [REP Source]

 Map Conventions

 Map coordinate frames can either be referenced globally or to an application specific position.
-A example of an application specific positioning might be Mean Sea Level [3] according to EGM1996 [4] such that the z position in the map frame is equivalent to meters above sea level.
+An example of an application specific positioning might be Mean Sea Level [3] according to EGM1996 [4] such that the z position in the map frame is equivalent to meters above sea level.
 Whatever the choice is the most important part is that the choice of reference position is clearly documented for users to avoid confusion.

 When defining coordinate frames with respect to a global reference like the earth: